jrnewell/json-router/README.md

 ```

 Example of a JSON body request object sent using POST.
 The middleware looks for JSON objects that have the top-level property 'jsonRequests' (this can be changed with the 'reqProperty' option).
-If this property does not exist, it will continue with the middleware chain.
+If this property does not exist, it will continue on with the middleware chain.

 ```json